Scam types

 Online employment scams use fake job ads or impersonate actual companies to offer high-paying, low-effort jobs.
 They aim to steal your money and personal information, often by charging an upfront 'recruitment fee' to start a role that doesn't exist, benefiting only the scammer.

-To report a scam or get further information on scams, visit Scamwatch.
+To report a scam or get further information on this type of scam, visit Scamwatch.

 Unexpected money